Expansion to quayside land

 Three cargo terminals

 Development of the port has accelerated since the Port of Thyboron became a self-governing municipal port in 2001.
 DKK 565 million has been invested in port facilities since then.
-Further investment of DKK 134 million is expected over the next two to three years, primarily to increase the water depth to 10 metres at the entrance in Thyboron Canal and for a new terminal in Sydhavnen for cargo.
+Further investment of DKK 134 million is expected over the next two to three years, primarily to increase the water depth to 10 metres and 11 metres at the entrance in Thyboron Canal and for a new terminal in Sydhavnen for cargo.

 Over the past five years, the Port of Thyboron has developed new port infrastructure for the maritime service sector in the form of a harbour basin for the largest floating dock on the Danish west coast, increased quay capacity and a new harbour basin for newbuildings.
 New facilities have also been developed for the offshore and shipping sector in the form of a heavy goods and project cargo quay.
 Last year, first-class new discharging facilities for pelagic and industrial fishing began operation, along with expanded quay capacity for Dutch and Belgian transit fishing for human consumption crews.